Joseph Robach

 A Republican, Robach formerly served in the New York State Assembly as a Democrat from 1991 to 2002.

 Background

 Robach was born on February 22, 1958, the son of Assemblyman Roger J. Robach (1934–1991) and Teresa Fallocco.
 He graduated from Aquinas Institute and the State University of New York College at Brockport, where he received his Bachelor of Science and Master of Public Administration degrees.

 In 1991, Robach entered politics as a Democrat, and was elected to the New York State Assembly in a special election in November of that year to the seat vacated by the death of his father.
 As an Assemblyman, Robach often had the support of the Conservative Party of New York State.
 He would serve in the Assembly until 2002.

-In 2011, Robach voted against the Marriage Equality Act allowing same-sex marriage in New York, although the Act passed in a narrow 33-29 vote.

 In 2018, Robach weighed running for the United States House of Representatives to succeed Louise Slaughter, who had died.
 He ultimately decided not to run.